noctasmx/ReaperAnticheatCracked/README.md

 # ReaperAnticheatCracked

-Owner reported hwid.solutions discord so it got termed (https://discord.gg/3ADxGHTHsv)
+Owner reported hwid.solutions discord so it got termed (new one: https://discord.gg/3ADxGHTHsv)

 **1 Replace citizen-server-impl.dll in your server files and the citizen-scripting-lua.dll**